About Greater Cleveland Partnership

 Greater Cleveland Partnership

-Shana F. Marbury, Esq. is general counsel and vice president, strategic initiatives & research for the Greater Cleveland Partnership (GCP).
+Shana Marbury, Esq. is general counsel and senior vice president, education and workforce for the Greater Cleveland Partnership (GCP).
 Shana oversees legal affairs for the GCP and several of its affiliated entities.
-She also is responsible for organizational strategic priorities such as education, talent, and global economic connections.
-In addition, Shana is a member of GCP’s Purchasing Council, which focuses on building and utilizing a diverse pool of suppliers for all organizational purchases.
+She also is responsible for GCP’s efforts and initiatives related to its organizational strategic priority of education and workforce.

 Prior to her employment at the GCP, Shana worked as a consultant in the areas of diversity and inclusion.
 She assisted in developing diversity training materials focused on interpersonal relationships among people of a variety of backgrounds, worldviews, customs and values in the 21st century workplace.
 Shana co-facilitated training where participants were introduced to core diversity concepts and developed competency in their application.

-Before consulting, Shana worked as a labor, employment and school law attorney in the Cleveland office of Squire, Sanders & Dempsey, LLP.
+Before consulting, Shana worked as a labor, employment and school law attorney in the Cleveland office of Squire, Sanders & Dempsey, LLP (now Squire Patton Boggs).
 She counseled private- and public-sector employers, including public school districts and private schools, on staff, administrative and faculty labor and employment issues, concerns regarding state and federal civil rights laws and educational statutes, investigations, student discipline and other student-related issues.

 Senior Vice President, Advocacy